Let us work together, stay calm and support each other during this time.

 WHAT DOES THIS MEAN FOR ST. JOHN VIANNEY?

-- With the suspension of public Masses and Masses with limited capacity obviously comes the lack of offertory giving.
+- With Masses with limited capacity obviously comes the lack of offertory giving.
 Parishioners are encouraged to make use of our online giving through FaithDirect, electronic transfer of funds, or simply mail in your offertory, to assist the existence of our parish at this time of crisis.

 - Parish Operations have transitioned to accommodate the safer-at-home order.
 We will have select staff available and working remotely.
 All Directors, Teachers, and Leadership staff will be available by email only.
 Voicemails on church phone lines will be periodically checked.